Allegheny-ComputerScience-600-Sum2022/course-materials/CODE_OF_CONDUCT.md

 The highly independent and autonomous nature of work associated with the Comp Proposal process assumes a signficant amount of discretionary labor on students' behalf.

-### Defining primary departments (double majors)

-#### Disciplinary jurisdiction

-For students working under the auspices of a double major, the major indicated _first_ on documentation is that which governs the Comp process -- including the Proposal.
-While you may work closely with faculty in the Department of Computer Science, be aware that individual disciplines (if listed _before_ computer science) will take precedence in terms of high-level concerns (such as defenses or burdens of proof/evidence) and lower-level concerns such as citation format.

-If completing a Comp Proposal which involves two (2) discplines, _it is up to students_ to submit documentation to _all_ appropriate readers.

-#### Additional expectations of interdisciplinary projects

-Interdisciplinary projects should, at a minimum, make clear how disciplines outside of computer science exert influence on the product created in addition to demonstrating how computer science also affects conclusions and outcomes reached by other subjects.
-To determine this, readers and other faculty will be in conversation with other departments to assess all major products and deliverables, namely the Comp Proposal and draft chapters.

-Faculty of the Department of Computer Science also expect that students engaging in interdisciplinary work will coordinate with all readers to attend defenses and provide feedback on written product.
-Failure to do so may, in some cases, affect the faculty's ability to appropriate evaluate work.

 ## Faculty responsibilities

 The faculty of the Department of Computer Science will make an honest, good faith effort to advise students on projects.
 However, we highlight two peculiar characteristics of feedback given during the Comp process: